sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 CoSWID tags are intended to contain public information about software components and, as such, the contents of a CoSWID tag does not need to be protected against unintended disclosure on an endpoint.
+Converse, generators of CoSWID tags need to ensure that only public information is disclosed.
+Entitlement Keys are an example for information where particular care is required; tag authors are advised not to record unprotected, private software license keys in this field.

 CoSWID tags are intended to be easily discoverable by authorized applications and users on an endpoint in order to make it easy to determine the tagged software load.
 Access to the collection of an endpoint's CoSWID tags needs to be appropriately controlled to authorized applications and users using an appropriate access control mechanism.